futureverse/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘sparrpowR’ can be installed ...
+WARNING
     ```
-    Package required but not available: ‘terra’
+    Found the following significant warnings:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      Warning: no DISPLAY variable so Tk is not available
-    manual.
+    See ‘/home/henrik/futureverse/future/revdep/checks/sparrpowR/new/sparrpowR.Rcheck/00install.out’ for details.
     ```

 # SPARSEMODr